bahamat/cf-primer/cf-primer.md

 Edit `/var/cfengine/masterfiles/def.cf` to set the `"acl"` list for the IP addresses of your network, then run:

-    cf-agent --bootstrap -s $(hostname --fqdn)
+    cf-agent --bootstrap $(hostname --fqdn)
     cf-agent -KI

 #### Client Side

 Simply run:

-    cf-agent --bootstrap -s server.fqdn.example.com
+    cf-agent --bootstrap server.fqdn.example.com

+You can use the server's IP address instead of the DNS name.

 # Managing and Distributing Policies

-The policy files are in `/var/cfengine/masterfiles` on the server (also known as the `policy_hub`) and are copied to `/var/cfengine/inputs` on all clients (Note: the `policy_hub` is also a client of itself).
+The policy files are in `/var/cfengine/masterfiles` on the server (also known as the `policy_hub`) and are copied to `/var/cfengine/inputs`.
+All clients then copy `/var/cfengine/inputs` from the server.

 <div style="text-align:center">![](policy_propagation.png)</div>